aposin/openinsuranceplatform/CODING_MANIFEST.md

 - The pull requests include all of the proposed changes, project and code specific policies and their associated discussion threads.
 - Whenever a pull request is accepted, the change is merged by the maintainer (integration manager and/or dictator) and pushed to their blessed repository.

-In order to be able to contribute the one of the association’s projects you must open a pull request.
+In order to be able to contribute to one of the association’s projects you must open a pull request.
 You should usually open a pull request in the following situations:
 - Submit trivial fixes (for example, a typo, a broken link or an obvious error)
 - Start work on a contribution that was already asked for, or that you’ve already discussed, in an issue
 - A pull request may be one of the following types: